-- Decree No. 141/2011 (in Hungarian) concerning the increased level of official control on imports of certain food and feed of non-animal origin.
-The decree implemented EU norms regulating food and feed imports.
-According to its measures, official controls are performed by the government offices at the county level. - Decree No. 67/2011 (in Hungarian) concerning the rules of foodstuff treatment with ionizing radiation.
+- Decree No. 67/2011 (in Hungarian) concerning the rules of foodstuff treatment with ionizing radiation.
 It must be applied to the treatment of foodstuffs and food ingredients with ionizing radiation.
 Products permitted to be radiated with ionizing energy are dried aromatic plants, herbs, and spices.
 The National Food Chain Safety Office can authorize the irradiation of other foodstuffs. - Decree No. 56/1997 (in Hungarian) on the conditions and the method of foodstuff destruction.
 Deteriorated raw or processed food, ingredients, and additives must be destroyed according to the provisions of this decree by incineration, disposal at waste disposal sites, or by treating at wastewater treatment plants.
 Special provisions must be applied to harmful wastes.
 Destruction must be carried out or commissioned to a third party by the producer, distributor, or the owner of the product.
-All costs of storage, transportation, guarding, and destruction are owed by the owner of seized goods.
+All costs of storage, transportation, guarding, and destruction are owed by the owner of seized goods. - Government Decree No. 5/2023 (in Hungarian) on the quality requirements of drinking water and its inspection procedure.
+The scope of this decree covers water quality control, the quality requirements of water intended for human consumption, and improvement of access to drinking water.
+Limit and parametric values for the quality of drinking water are contained in Annex 1.